gonesbuyo/grakn/docs/pages/academy/4-data-loading/2-csv-migration.md

 Since it is very likely that if you are migrating a pre-existing database to GRAKN, your data will not be in stored as GRAQL files, we need a way to a way to load some more common file formats, like CSV, into our knowledge graph .

-To do this, we some more power added to GRAQL.
+To do this, we need some more power added to GRAQL.
 Meet the GRAQL templating language.

 ## Templates
 A template file is just a file written in GRAQL (with some added features) that acts as a filter: you "pour" your file through it and out comes GRAKN digestible data.